Get exclusive member benefits & effect social change. Join Today

 In some cases, your doctor won’t need to do any major tests to identify the problem.
 The appearance of the area and your description of your symptoms may be enough to diagnose this condition.

-If this isn’t enough, your doctor may try to use an imaging technique to see whether a clot is present.
+If the appearance and description of the condition doesn’t provide enough information for your doctor to make a diagnosis, they may use an imaging technique to see whether a clot is present.
 Options include an ultrasound, a CT scan, and an MRI scan.
-Amongst these tests, ultrasound is the most frequently used to diagnose DVTs.

 In other cases, your doctor might choose to perform a venogram.
-This involves injecting a dye, which shows up on X-rays, into your vein.
+This involves injecting a dye into your vein that shows up on X-rays.
 Your doctor will then take X-ray images to see whether you have a clot.

 Your doctor might recommend that you take care of your condition at home if you have superficial thrombophlebitis.
 They’ll give you instructions that may include:

 Your doctor might need to remove the vein if the one with superficial thrombophlebitis becomes permanently unsightly or painful, or if you have this condition in the same vein more than once.
-This is known as varicose vein stripping.
+The procedure is known as vein stripping.
 This type of procedure shouldn’t affect your circulation.
-Some veins deeper in the leg can handle the increased amount of blood flow.
-The blood will simply begin to flow through those.
+Veins deeper in the leg can handle the increased amount of blood flow.

 Stretch or walk around regularly if you sit at a desk for long periods or if you’re taking a long trip in a car or airplane.
 Sitting still for too long can lead to thrombophlebitis.